-Figure 1 illustrates the research model we developed based on previous theoretical and empirical research presented previously.
-The first block, antecedents, comprises social position indicators, hours of Internet use, and years online.
-Social position is marked primarily by income and education.
-This set of variables further includes the sociodemographic attributes age and gender.
-Based on exploratory factor analysis, De Marco et al. (2014) aggregated diverse variables such as years of Internet use, number of places of connection, e-banking, and online shopping in a construct called Internet expertise.
-Here, we tried to disentangle Internet expertise to separate the effects and propose that its essential dimensions are hours of Internet use, years online, and Internet skills.
-Internet skills follow from use and online experience and are thus included in the second block (mediators).
+Internet skills follow from use and experience, and are thus included in the second block (mediators).
 The second mediator in the model is political interest.
 While those in higher social positions and with higher interest and skills are presumably more active online, the positioning of Internet skills and political interest as mediators allows us to additionally analyze the social structuration of these factors.